Pettersson-dev/Security-architecture/README.md

 Human interaction with IT software and hardware.
 The user interface can either be graphical, mechanical, sensors etc.

 Principles
-* Do not rely on human memory
+* Do not rely on human memory.
-* Be adaptable to individual need/preferences
+* Be adaptable to individual need/preferences.
-* Don't exclude people with special needs
+* Don't exclude people with special needs.
-* Use standards usch as WCAG for usability
+* Use standards usch as WCAG for usability.
-* Don’t rely on technical knowledge on the user’s
+* Don’t rely on technical knowledge on the user’s.
-* Don't trust user input
+* Don't trust user input.
-* Minimize cognitive load (visibility, constraints and affordance)
+* Minimize cognitive load (visibility, constraints and affordance).
-* Hide and disable functions that user isn't allowed to use
+* Hide and disable functions that user isn't allowed to use.
-* Mask sensitive data
+* Mask sensitive data.
-* Use 4eyes principer to avoid human errors
+* Use 4eyes principer to avoid human errors.
-* Add verification steps avoid human errors
+* Add verification steps avoid human errors.

 # HHI - Human to human interaction

 Security in the interaction between humans using voice, mail etc.
 Principles
-* Verify that the information is safe to share
+* Verify that the information is safe to share.
-* Verify the recipient, eg. is there trust
+* Verify the recipient, eg. is there trust.
 * Mind the surroundings, is the location safe?
-* Share information on a needs to know basis
+* Share information on a needs to know basis.
-* All communication should be equal
+* All communication should be equal.
-* All communication should tell the same thing
+* All communication should tell the same thing.
-* Trust chain should be short, preferably first hand
+* Trust chain should be short, preferably first hand.
-* Use more trust anchors to verify information
+* Use more trust anchors to verify information.
-* Information should be complete, with provided context, to avoid misconceptions
+* Information should be complete, with provided context, to avoid misconceptions.
-* Non-public written information should be enveloped, or equally protected, in transport
+* Non-public written information should be enveloped, or equally protected, in transport.
-* Non-public written information should be locked in when not in use
+* Non-public written information should be locked in when not in use.

 # Machine security

 ## Application security principles
 Principles
-* Apply defense in depth
+* Apply defense in depth.
-* Use a positive security model (fail-safe defaults, minimize attack surface)
+* Use a positive security model (fail-safe defaults, minimize attack surface).
-* Fail securely
+* Fail securely.
-* Run with least privilege
+* Run with least privilege.
-* Avoid security by obscurity (open design)
+* Avoid security by obscurity (open design).
-* Keep security simple (verifiable, economy of mechanism)
+* Keep security simple (verifiable, economy of mechanism).
-* Detect intrusions (compromise recording)
+* Detect intrusions (compromise recording).
-* Don’t trust infrastructure
+* Don’t trust infrastructure.
-* Don’t trust services
+* Don’t trust services.
-* Establish secure defaults (psychological acceptability)
+* Establish secure defaults (psychological acceptability).
 * Keep information on a neeed to know basis.
 * Clear secrets and prevent them from being shared or visible.
 * State should be immutable.
 * State changes should be declarative.
-* Virtual machines should be avoided
+* Virtual machines should be avoided.
-* Runtime should protect against overflows
+* Runtime should protect against overflows.
 * Keep runtime up to date.
 * Avoid unnecessary logging.
 * Mask or obfuscate sensitive information in logs.
-* Don't log secrets
+* Don't log secrets.
-* Have health checks and metrics
+* Have health checks and metrics.
-* Perform peer reviews
+* Perform peer reviews.

 ## Infrastructure security principles
-* Have an up to date inventory list
+* Have an up to date inventory list of assets.
+* Have a strategy and organisation that can apply latest updates regularly and on demand.
-* Have centralised logging and SIEM
+* Have centralised logging and SIEM.
-* Have a backup and recovery plan in place that you regularly use
+* Have a backup and recovery plan in place, make sure it is used and regularly tested.
-* Apply infrastructure as code, with peer reviews
+* Apply infrastructure as code and perform peer reviews.
-* Automate infrastructure and use IAAS when possible
+* Automate infrastructure and use IAAS when possible.
-* Apply organise and apply latest updates regularly and on demand
 * Prefer an immutable infrastructure approach over mutable, eg. patching, to avoid configuration drift and snowflake servers
-* Use network zoning
+* Use network zoning.
+* Centralize identity and authorization management (IAM).
+* Separate internal and external users.

 ## Clients
 ### Native clients